ScaDS/ai4medicine-2026/day2.2_dl-basics/readme.md

 We will use the jupyter notebooks today not over our terminal but in Google Colab.
 Google Colab can be used as a coding environment and provides us with computational resouces like GPUs.
+Please login to your Google account.

 **2 IMPORTANT HINTS:**
-1. Please open the notebooks over the links down here:
+1. Please open the notebooks over the links down here.
+This will first give you a page with a lot of text.
+In the upper right corner there should be a botton with "Open with Google Collaboratory".
+Please click on this.
 * [01 Neural Networks](https://drive.google.com/file/d/121NTe-6RvQ8GmFxXgiY8ySe35BDWX8R2/view?usp=sharing)
 * [02 Convolutional Neural Networks](https://drive.google.com/file/d/1T1pnVCjIYlyFpgLbQTIN7BGitmcmK4wN/view?usp=sharing)
 * [03 Autoencoders Exercise](https://colab.research.google.com/drive/1r5-UniBHGVb_nUi2aPn7sIf7LGn7bucw?usp=sharing)